nginx/unit-docs/source/troubleshooting.rst

 Debug Log
 *********

-Unit's log has two verbosity modes: common and debug; steps to enable the latter vary by install method.
+Unit's log has two verbosity modes, common and debug; the steps to enable debug vary by install method.

 .. warning::